The department provides a range of services to support older people, their families and carers.

 Caring for someone can be a rewarding experience, but it can also be very demanding and sometimes family members and carers need extra help and support.

 Information on Australian Government initiatives to support people living with dementia and their support networks.

 The government is committed to ensuring people from diverse backgrounds can access culturally appropriate aged care services that are specific to their care needs.

-The National Aged Care Advocacy Program (NACAP) promotes the rights of older people receiving Australian Government funded aged care services.
+The National Aged Care Advocacy Program (NACAP) provides free, independent, confidential advocacy support to older people (and their representatives) receiving or seeking to receive Australian Government funded aged care services.

 The Community Visitors Scheme is available to recipients of Australian Government subsidised residential aged care services or Home Care Packages who have been identified by their aged care provider as experiencing or at risk of experiencing social isolation, whether for social or cultural reasons or because of disability.

 Incontinence is a significant health issue affecting children, women and men of all ages.
 The Australian Government supports people affected by incontinence, their family and carers, health professionals and the general public through two major programs.